hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - optional: allow to skip the specified optional requirements and move to Compliant state
       - audit: for internal purposes and the agent does not prompt any message or input from end users
   - web authentication scenarios: 1) Local Web Authentication (LWA); 2) Centralized Web Authentication (CWA)
+  - Centralized Web Authentication (CWA) for wireless guest access not rediect to guest portal for authentication and authorization: tag the guest portal in the CWA part of the <span style="color: #bb6600;">Common Tasks section of the authorization profile</span> for the authorization policy line that the unauthenticated devices hit
   - Endpoint Admission Control (EAC): access methods for authentication and authorization
     - 802.1X port-based Authentication
     - MAC Authentication Bypass (MAB)